 Awareness of bed bugs is important.

-If these indications of bed bugs are identified, the environment may need to be inspected by a pest control professional that is familiar with bed bugs.
+If these indications of bedbugs are identified, the environment may need to be inspected by a pest control professional familiar with bedbugs.

 How can you prevent a bed bugs infestation?